symfony/symfony-docs/quick_tour/en/02-The-View.markdown

 basics is easy, and you will soon learn that this simplicity is hidden under a very flexible architecture.

 But I get ahead of myself.
-Before, you need to learn more about the controller and that's exactly the topic of the next part of this tutorial.
+First, you need to learn more about the controller and that's exactly the topic of the next part of this tutorial.
 Ready for another 10 minutes with Symfony?